 The scripts in this directory are read during execution of the command grub2-mkconfig -o / boot/grub2/grub.cfg.
 Their instructions are incorporated into /boot/grub2/grub.cfg.
 The order of menu items in grub.cfg is determined by the order in which the files in this directory are run.
 Files with a leading numeral are executed first, beginning with the lowest number.
-00\header is run before 10\linux, which would run before 40\custom.
+00_header is run before 10_linux, which would run before 40_custom.
 If files with alphabetic names are present, they are executed after the numerically-named files.
 Only executable files generate output to grub.cfg during execution of grub2-mkconfig.
 By default all files in the /etc/grub.d directory are executable.

-Tip: Persistent Custom Content in grub.cfg
+Tip: Persistent custom content in grub.cfg

-Because /boot/grub2/grub.cfg is recompiled each time grub2-mkconfig is run, any custom content is lost.
-If you want to insert your lines directly into /boot/grub2/grub.cfg without losing them after grub2-mkconfig is run, insert them between and
+Because https://boot/grub2/grub.cfg is recompiled each time grub2-mkconfig is run, any custom content is lost.
+If you want to insert your lines directly into /boot/grub2/grub.cfg">/boot/grub2/grub.cfg without losing them after grub2-mkconfig is run, insert them between and

-BEGIN /etc/grub.d/90\persistent ###
+BEGIN /etc/grub.d/90_persistent

-END /etc/grub.d/90\persistent ###
+END /etc/grub.d/90_persistent

-The 90\persistent script ensures that such content will be preserved.
+The 90_persistent script ensures that such content will be preserved.